statsite/statsite/README.md

    to /var/run/statsite.pid

  * binary\_stream : Should data be streamed to the stream\_cmd in
-   binary form instead of ASCI form.
+   binary form instead of ASCII form.
 Defaults to 0.

  * use\_type\_prefix : Should prefixes with message type be added to the messages.
    Does not affect global\_prefix.
 Defaults to 1.